vlamy/awesome-wm-furious/README.md

 ```

 ### In the rc.lua
-A sample `rc.lua` file is available for demo here.
-It modified the default `rc.lua` file with minimum requirements to make furious work.
+A sample `rc.lua` file is available for demo [here](https://github.com/Vlamy/awesome-wm-furious/blob/master/rc.lua).
+It is a slicy modified version of the default `rc.lua` file, with minimum requirements to make furious work.

+More precisely, starting from classic `rc.lua`, you have to follow these steps to make furious work :

-Add furious lib dependency :
+1. Add furious lib dependency :
 ```lua
 require("furious")
 ```

-Then switch global keys setting from classic to furious one :
+1. Then switch global keys setting from classic to furious one :
 ```lua
 -- Set keys
 furious_init_global(globalkeys)
 --root.keys(globalkeys) no more required
 ```

-Finally, add furious client keys to rc clientkeys :
+1. Finally, add furious client keys to rc clientkeys :
 ```lua
 clientkeys = awful.util.table.join(
     get_clientkeys(),